About

 12. Kozareva, V., Martin, C., Osorno, T., Rudolph, S., Guo, C., Vanderburg, C., Nadaf, N., Regev, A., Regehr, W.G., and Macosko, E. (2021).
 A transcriptomic atlas of mouse cerebellar cortex comprehensively defines cell types.
 Nature 598, 214-219.
 10.1038/s41586-021-03220-z.

-(A-D) Left: Schematic representation of major anatomical regions in a hemi-brain section (section H7) from a 6-year-old macaque monkey, alongside spatial visualization of astrocyte (Ast1-3), microglia (Mic1-3, Macrophage), oligodendrocyte (ODC1-2) and oligodendrocyte progenitor cells (OPC1-2, COP) subtypes, mapped to the same anatomical section using Stereo-seq data from Chen et al. Right: Bubble plots showing the expression levels of representative marker genes for each cell subtype.
-The colour scale represents scaled average gene expression, while dot size indicates the percentage of cells expressing a given marker within the corresponding cell population.
+(A-E) Left: Schematic representation of major anatomical regions in a hemibrain section (section H7) from a 6-year-old macaque monkey, alongside spatial visualization of astrocytes (Ast1-3), microglia (Mic1-3, macrophages), oligodendrocytes (ODC1/2) and oligodendrocyte progenitor cells (OPC1/2, COPs) subtypes, mapped to the same anatomical section using Stereo-seq data from Chen et al., Cell 2023.
+Right: Bubble plots showing the expression levels of representative marker genes for each cell subtype.
+Color scale represents scaled average gene expression, while dot size indicates the percentage of cells expressing a given marker within the corresponding cell subtype.

 Accessions